NifTK/NiftyNet/doc/source/index.rst

     eprinttype = {arXiv},
   }

-The NiftyNet platform originated in software developed for `Li et. al. 2017`_:
+The NiftyNet platform originated in software developed for `Li, et al. 2017`_:

   Li W., Wang G., Fidon L., Ourselin S., Cardoso M.J., Vercauteren T. (2017) `On the Compactness, Efficiency, and Representation of 3D Convolutional Networks: Brain Parcellation as a Pretext Task.`_